What is Corporate Governance? Definition, Principles & Importance

 2. Onboarding and accountability

-New directors should get a structured orientation on key policies, responsibilities, financials, and strategy so they can contribute effectively from day one.
+New directors should receive structured orientation on key policies, responsibilities, and strategy to contribute effectively from day one.
 Regular assessments, open reporting, and agreed performance metrics help to create accountability.

 3. Ethical leadership and culture